Dialysis - Dialysis - MSD Manual Consumer Version

 electrolytes in the blood filter through the membrane into the dialysate.
 Blood cells and large proteins are unable to filter through the small pores of the membrane and so remain in the blood.
 The dialyzed (purified) blood is then returned to the person’s body.

 Dialyzers have different sizes and degrees of efficiency.
 Dialysis treatment time is usually about 3 to 5 hours.
-Most people who have chronic kidney disease need hemodialysis three times a week.
+Most people who have chronic kidney disease need hemodialysis 3 times a week.

 The most common complication of hemodialysis is low blood pressure during or shortly after dialysis.
 Blood pressure usually increases during the period between treatments.
 People, particularly when starting hemodialysis, may have muscle cramps, itching, nausea and vomiting, headache, restless legs syndrome, and pain in the chest and back.
 Less often, they can have confusion, restlessness, blurred vision, and/or seizures.